+In this paper, I investigate a range of rotationally supported systems, focusing primarily on spiral galaxies, within the framework of MG.
+I compare the resulting fits with those obtained from alternative models, including Modified Newtonian Dynamics (MOND) and the standard dark matter paradigm with a Navarro–Frenk–White (NFW) halo profile.
+The analysis primarily employs observational data from the Spitzer Photometry and Accurate Rotation Curves (SPARC) dataset, which contains detailed rotation curves and associated properties for 175 spiral galaxies.
+Using this dataset, I demonstrate that MG alone can accurately reproduce galactic rotation profiles, without invoking any additional non-baryonic dark matter.
+Most importantly, I show that on galactic scales MG exhibits behavior similar to MOND, thereby providing a theoretical framework for MOND-like dynamics.

 The structure of this paper is organized as follows.
-The second section briefly introduces the Machian gravity model and outlines its applicability in calculating galactic velocities.
-The third section provides a quick overview of the SPARC dataset.
-In the fourth section, we present our analysis of MG applied to the SPARC dataset.
-The final section encapsulates our conclusions and further discussion.
+Section~\ref{sec:section2} reviews the various models that have been proposed over the years to address the missing-mass problem in galaxies.
+Section~\ref{sec:section3} introduces the MG model and outlines its applicability to the calculation of galactic rotation velocities.
+In Section~\ref{sec:section4}, I provide a brief overview of the SPARC dataset.
+Section~\ref{sec:section5} presents the application of MG to the SPARC data and compares the resulting fits with those obtained from MOND and the standard dark matter model with an NFW halo profile.
+In Section~\ref{sec:section6}, I discuss why the MG model provides a better explanation of the observational data and highlight its advantages over competing models.
+Finally, Section~\ref{sec:section7} summarizes the main conclusions of this work.